 With NoveList you can discover read-alikes for your favorite book, series or author.
 You can find out what book comes next in a series, create lists of books you’ve read or want to read.
 NoveList keeps you up to date with new releases and award lists.
 You can print or download discussion questions for book groups and much, much more!

-The link to NoveList is in the QuickLinks section of the sidebar to the right.
+The link to NoveList is in the QuickLinks section.
 Simply sign in with your library card number and find your next great read!